 - 1/2 cup shredded reduced-fat cheddar cheese

-- In a Dutch oven, saute chicken in oil until no longer pink.
+- In a large kettle or Dutch oven, saute chicken in oil until no longer pink.
 Remove with a slotted spoon and set aside.
-In the same pan, saute onion and jalapeno pepper until tender.
-Add garlic and saute; cook 1 minute longer.
+In the same pan, saute onion and jalapeno pepper until tender; add garlic and saute for 1 minute.

 "It didn't seem like a soup, it would be better if it was drained and used like a taco."

 "I added a little Tabasco to give a little more kick"

 "This recipe was great and the whole family loved it!"

 "Excellent!
 I didn't have a jalapeno pepper but it tasted great without it!
 A definite keeper of a recipe!"